docelic/amber-introduction/README.md

 Please also note that in that case you would probably use a combination of direct database commands and `bin/micrate`, and avoid using `amber db` because `amber db` would run with Amber's (application's) regular credentials which you do not want.

 (The professional implementation here would probably consist of creating a separate environment named e.g. "admin" and defining specific database credentials for it in `config/environments/admin.yml`.
 Then, after setting environment variable `AMBER_ENV=admin`, both `amber db` and `bin/micrate` could again be used interchangeably in the expected "admin mode".)

+## Custom Migrations Engine<a name="custom_migrations_engine"></a>

+While `amber db` unconditionally depends on "micrate", that's the only place where it makes an assumption about the migrations engine used.

+To use a different migrations engine, such as [migrate.cr](https://github.com/vladfaust/migrate.cr), simply perform all database migration work using the engine's native commands instead of using `amber db`.
+Nothing else is necessary and Amber won't get into your way.

 # Shards<a name="shards"></a>